andr515i/andr515i/README.md

 ## 🚀 What I'm Up To

 - **Languages & Frameworks:**
-  - Although a big number of my projects are websites (Angular, TypeScript), I actually prefer working on **anything other than websites**.
+  - Although a big number of my projects are websites (Angular, TypeScript, HTML), I actually prefer working on **anything other than websites**.
   - I'm diving into **Rust** 🦀 lately and having a blast learning it.
   - **Flutter** has become my favorite since I picked it up in 2024—its power and flexibility have won me over! 💙